wader/ydls/README.md

 Docker image can download from command line.
 This will download in mp3 format to current directory:

-`docker run --rm -v "$PWD:/root" -w /root --user=root mwader/ydls https://www.youtube.com/watch?v=cF1zJYkBW4A mp3`
+`docker run --rm -v "$PWD:/media" -w /media mwader/ydls https://www.youtube.com/watch?v=cF1zJYkBW4A mp3`

 youtube-dl URL can point to a plain media file.